spidasoftware/cee-cli/README.md

 ### Get
 `cee-cli get [jobId.. | --offset n]`

 Get jobs, unless stdout is specified.
 Jobs will be written to files in the directory specified by the output parameter.
-Jobs can be specified by id or using --offset and --limit to get the last x (--offset) jobs starting at job y (--limit).
+Jobs can be specified by id or using --offset and --limit to get the last x (--limit) jobs starting at job y (--offset).

 #### Options
   * `-h, --help`    Show help  [boolean]